hindu-comm/weblogs/manasataramgini/2012/01/2012-01-15_a-note-on-the-tantric-state-among-the-china-s-and-recovery-of-a-lost-vainayaka-ritual.md

 vaishravaNa (N); rudra (NE).
 These are surrounded by the 28 nakShatra-s and 36 animals.
 He then displays the special vinAyaka mudra to call the for vinAyaka-s.
-Then he invites the 4 seizing vinAyaka-s with the mantra “OM vakratuNDAdipatye svAhA ||”.
+Then he invites the 4 seizing vinAyaka-s with the mantra “OM vakratuNDAdipatye svAhA \|\|”.
 Then he deploys a certain vakratuNDa mAlA mantra and displays a the vishva mudra.
-Then he shows the tejorAshI mudra and invokes the deva-s in the earth plate and utters the incantation (“OM shatrupramardine svAhA ||”).
+Then he shows the tejorAshI mudra and invokes the deva-s in the earth plate and utters the incantation (“OM shatrupramardine svAhA \|\|”).
 He then shows the kuNDa-mudra and invokes the nakShatra-s and the 36 animals with a mantra that we are unable to decipher.
 In the chIna transliteration it goes:
-“OM chi-ri-an-gi-ru-ni-ye svAhA ||”.
+“OM chi-ri-an-gi-ru-ni-ye svAhA \|\|”.
 He then shows the vajra mudra and invokes the multitude of gaNa-s of vinAyaka with a mAlA mantra.
 Then he shows the bhakti mudra.

-He performs a digbandha by tying a boundary thread all around the ritual area and uttering the mantra: “OM ki ye ye ye hum ||”.
+He performs a digbandha by tying a boundary thread all around the ritual area and uttering the mantra: “OM ki ye ye ye huM \|\|”.
 To deploy the yantra he rotates the vinAyaka on the heaven plate to coincide with a deva on the earth plate.
 Then he casts and incantation for that particular prayoga.
-This mantra is not entirely decipherable and ends in huM huM kili kili hum phaT svAhA ||.
+This mantra is not entirely decipherable and ends in huM huM kili kili hum phaT svAhA \|\|.
 It is accompanied by a display of the a\~Nkusha and khaDga mudra.
-\-If he seeks to rise in stature then he may unites the sUrya vinAyaka with indra.
+-If he seeks to rise in stature then he may unites the sUrya vinAyaka with indra.
-\-If he seeks to perform an abhichAra to cause fever to a shatru then he may unite the sUrya vinAyaka with agni.
+-If he seeks to perform an abhichAra to cause fever to a shatru then he may unite the sUrya vinAyaka with agni.
-\-If he seeks to get wealth then he may unite the soma vinAyaka with vaishravaNa.
+-If he seeks to get wealth then he may unite the soma vinAyaka with vaishravaNa.
-\-If he wants to induce a person to love him he unites the soma vinAyaka with vaishravaNa and invokes the nakShatra-s thereafter
+-If he wants to induce a person to love him he unites the soma vinAyaka with vaishravaNa and invokes the nakShatra-s thereafter
-\-If he seeks to win a war then he unites the sUrya vinAyaka with rudra and invokes the hordes of rudra.
+-If he seeks to win a war then he unites the sUrya vinAyaka with rudra and invokes the hordes of rudra.
-\-If one wants good crops he unites vAgIshvara vinAyaka with indra.
+-If one wants good crops he unites vAgIshvara vinAyaka with indra.
-\-If he wants to remove bad dreams he unites sUrya vinAyaka with yama.
+-If he wants to remove bad dreams he unites sUrya vinAyaka with yama.
 Thus, there are numerous prayoga-s for different purposes.
 It is said that it was transmitted from India to China.
 The mantra manual ends with an equation of the gaNapati-s on the heaven plate with the 4 seizing